dnolan1993/rock-paper-scissors-game/README.md

      The Game Icons are the buttons where the user can select which character they want to play against the opponent.
     </li>
     <li>
-     When hovered over the icons enlarge to show the user clearly which character they are chosing.
+     When hovered over the icons enlarge to show the user clearly which character they are choosing.
     </li>
    </ul>
  </li>